 We are so blessed to stand on the shoulders of those so committed to opening a Jesuit school in the area and we are planning for even more great things as we build upon our heritage; from an enhanced science curriculum and entrepreneur program to our new state-of-the art track, scoreboard and turfed field.

 Our mission statement reminds us that we are a Catholic, college preparatory high school in the spirit of St. Ignatius of Loyala.
-As a Christ-centered community, we strive to be men and women for others.
+As a Christ-centered community, we strive to be men and women for and with others.

 Taken from a 1973 address by the Rev. Pedro Arrupe, S.J., former Superior General of the Society of Jesus, the motto was presented as a challenge to Jesuit alumni worldwide and, in fact, has become the motto of all the Jesuit secondary schools throughout the United States.
 In his speech, Fr.
 Arrupe urged Jesuit alumni to use their gifts and education for lives of service by participating in the school community, becoming active in their own education, going beyond the minimal expectations in their development, and showing compassion for the least in the community and the world.

 This is Walsh Jesuit.
 Whether you are an alum looking up a class reunion or a future Warrior or friend of the school, know that we take this mission to heart and will continue to accept the challenge that St. Ignatius Loyola, the founder of the Jesuits, gave to his friend Francis Xavier as he missioned him to bring the Gospel to the East: “Go and light the world on fire!”

 Our theme for this year will be Cura Personalis In word and deed.
 "Cura" is the Latin phrase for the Jesuit hallmark of special care for each person, a truly loving means of relating to any and all.